Yellow diarrhea: 12 Causes, Doctor Explains.

 E- Some medications can cause Yellow diarrhea.

 A good question to ask yourself is, is there any recent medication intake before the onset of your yellow diarrhea?
 More than 700 drugs are linked to diarrhea [ref].
-Some of them are extremely common in households and over-the-counter.
+Some of them are extremely common in households and over the counter.

 Most commonly, Laxatives, antibiotics, metformin, and drugs are used to treat heartburn and gastritis.